 The adsorption of cations and their exchange, together with that of anions on the surface of colloids, is probably second in importance only to photosynthesis.
-An understanding of the cation exchange properties of soil requires a knowledge of the source of negative charges effective for adsorption and desorption of cations.
+Understanding cation exchange properties of soil requires a knowledge of the source of negative charges responsible for adsorption and desorption of cations.

-Wthin the soil profile we expect the A horizon to have a higher CEC as compared to the remainder of the profile because of high organic matter content together with any clay that may be present.
-The B horizon with its high clay content would also exhibit high CEC, but not as great as the A horizon.
-A well-developed E horizon has low CEC since it has little organic matter and little or no clay.
-The practical significance of all of these facts is that soils with high CEC provide plants with large amounts of nutrients, especially the metallic cations, if present in the soil.
-Also, the nutrient loss during fertilization on high CEC soils is lower because they are adsorbed on exchange sites.
+Within the soil profile we expect the A horizon to have a higher CEC as compared to the remainder of the profile because of high organic matter together with any clay that may be present.
+The B horizon with its higher clay content would also exhibit high CEC, but not as great as the A horizon; organic matter has a much higher CEC.
+A well-developed E horizon has low CEC since it is depleted in organic matter and clay.
+Soils with high CEC have a higher capacity to provide plants with nutrients, especially the cations, if present in the soil.
+Nutrient loss following fertilization on high CEC soils is lower of greater adsorption on exchange sites.

 CEC is always expressed as centimoles of positive charge per kilogram of soil (cmolc/kg).

-In a colloidal suspension, colloids are dispersed about the liquid.
+In a solution, colloids are dispersed about the liquid.
 Each particle moves independently of the others.
 The small size of the particles contributes to this independence.
-However, it is primarily due to the negative charge and the degree of hydration of the particles themselves.
-You should now refer to Figure 9.2 in the lab manual.
+Dispersion is primarily due to the negative charge and the degree of hydration of the particles themselves.
+Refer to Figure 9.2 in the lab manual.

 Divalent or trivalent cations are not as highly hydrated as the monovalent cations.
-So, if we introduce Ca++ or Al+++ to exchange with the monovalent Na, not only are we replacing 2 or 3 Na ions and satisfying 2 or 3 negative charges on the particle, the bond is a stronger one because the distance between the polyvalent cations and the charge source is smaller than it was for Na.
+So, if we introduce Ca++ or Al+++ to exchange with the monovalent Na, not only are we replacing 2 or 3 Na ions and satisfying 2 or 3 negative charges on the particle, the attraction is stronger because the distance between the polyvalent cations and the charge source is smaller for the mulitvalen cation than it was for Na.
 The net negativity of the particle is reduced sufficiently so that the clay particles tend to be attracted to each other through the action of Van derWaal's forces.

 Particles flocculate into large aggregates, the basis of structure.
 In a laboratory cylinder, the floccules settle to the bottom of the cylinder after coagulating.
 Flocculation of clay in the soil forms clay coatings or skins on ped surfaces.
 Calcium is a strong flocculating agent.
 The clay coats promote coherence of sand and silt particles which have no surface activity, and enhances the formation of clay aggregates as cementing agents, all together contributing to structure formation.
 Where this process predominates in the presence of organic matter, granular structure results.
 The binding effects of roots, freezing and thawing cycles and wetting and drying cycles also contribute to structure formation by causing shrinking and swelling of the soil.
 Microbial gums and slimes at as cementing agents for structural aggregates as well.